 Your store will certainly get more publicity this way, as affiliates assist in putting your products in front of lots of online users.

 When a customer tends to buy a product, the first thing he/ she checks if there is a return policy in place to see how quickly the product will be replaced or money will be returned.
 If you don’t have a clear return policy, most customers will leave the site immediately.

 Place a return policy in a prominent place on your website that will curb future frustrations.
 Keep it clear, concise, and practical.

 Email marketing is one of the best ways to boost your eCommerce sales and build a relationship with your customers.

-Send commercial emails, information upcoming sales, or promotional emails.
+Send commercial emails, information on upcoming sales, or promotional emails.
 Build an email marketing strategy and start sending emails to your customers.
-But don’t be too spammy, otherwise you will find yourself permanently on the spam list.
+But don’t be too spammy, otherwise, you will find yourself permanently on the spam list.

 - Great Customer Support

 Customer satisfaction should be your priority.
 Selling products is just the first step in the customer-company relationship.
 If you are providing or selling something, then you also need to provide top-notch customer support.

 Make it easy for your customers to contact you.
 If you provide support through an email or phone call, make sure to respond promptly.
 If you use phone support, clearly note your hours and also the time zone on your website.